pingcap/docs-cn/tidb-control.md

 ### Install TiDB Control using TiUP

-After installing TiUP, you can use `tiup ctl:<cluster-version> tidb` command to get and execute TiDB Control.
+After installing TiUP, you can use `tiup ctl:v<CLUSTER_VERSION> tidb` command to get and execute TiDB Control.

 ### Compile from source code